 Where can you go to meditate at Osgoode?

-Osgoode has a Student Wellness Suite which is a quiet space for students to relax, meditate, and seek calm in the midst of daily stress.
-The space can be booked for use by current Osgoode Hall Law School students Monday through Friday (excluding holidays and/or university closures) between 8:30am and 4:00pm.
+Osgoode has a Student Wellness Suites which is a quiet space for students to relax, meditate, and seek calm in the midst of daily stress.
+The spaces can be booked for use by current Osgoode Hall Law School students Monday through Friday (excluding holidays and/or university closures) between 8:30am and 4:00pm.

 Step 3 – Identify the Best Support Service